av04/EDA_with_Python_and_SAS/README.md

    - var _numeric_;
    - run;

 ### Above stated steps are few most important steps in EDA analysis.
 One can even go beyong these steps to know even more about the data they are dealing with.
-These can like:
+These are like:
 - 1. Box plots
 - 2. Outlier Treatments
 - 3. Histogram plots